blackflux/smart-fs/README.md

 - `.json`: Serialize uses [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
 - `.yml` and `.yaml`: Serialize uses [yaml-boost](https://github.com/blackflux/yaml-boost).
 - `.*`: Expects content as array and serializes by joining array using new line character.

+The `mergeStrategy` option can be used to customize how the new content is merged if the target file already exists.
+By default the file is simply overwritten.

 ## Important